Alireza-Dehghanpour/Alireza-Dehghanpour/README.md

 ## 📫 Let's Connect

 - ✉️ Email: alireza.dehghanpour@gmail.com
-- 💼 Always open to research and engineering collaborations
+- 💼 Open to industry collaborations, research partnerships, and engineering roles.
 ---

 Thank you for visiting!